-GNU/Linux MX Nfs File Sharing – QuickStart Guide
+GNU/Linux MX Nfs File Sharing – Step by step Guide

-Hi!
-The Tutorial shows you Step-by-Step How to Setup Nfs File Share in MX GNU/Linux Desktop.
+How to Setup Nfs File Share on MX GNU/Linux desktop – Step by step Tutorial.

 Network File System (NFS) is a distributed File System Protocol originally developed by Sun Microsystems (Sun) in 1984, allowing a user on a Client Computer to access files over a computer Network much like local Storage is accessed.